-Johnson, a Democrat, was the representative for Mississippi's 6th congressional district from 1919 to 1923.
+Johnson was the representative for Mississippi’s 6th congressional district and was a Democrat.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Johnson missed 214 of 701 roll call votes, which is 30.5%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.